 A loan seller's written QC plan must also include its processes for evaluating and monitoring the overall quality of its mortgage production and its re-verification procedures.
-The loan seller must re-verify the accuracy and integrity of the information used to support the lending decision for any mortgage loans selected for a QC review.
+With limited exceptions for loans with data validated through the DU validation service, the loan seller must re-verify the accuracy and integrity of the information used to support the lending decision for any mortgage loans selected for a QC review.
 For loans underwritten through DU, the loan seller must validate the integrity of the loan file data and confirm that any conditions for approval were satisfied and any "potential red flag" messages were addressed and documented.
 For manually underwritten loans, the loan seller must determine that the mortgage loan was properly underwritten and that sound underwriting judgments were made in accordance with our guidelines and requirements.